Close

 Important Restrictions

-Effective from 15 April 2025, entry to the Maldives is not granted on Israeli passports.
-However, Israeli citizens holding and using a passport from another country may still be admitted under that nationality.
+Effective from 15 April 2025, entry to the Maldives is not granted on Israeli passports (3rd Amendment to Immigration Act 1/2007).
+Israeli citizens holding a valid passport from another country may be admitted under that nationality.
 Visitors should ensure compliance with local laws, including alcohol restrictions outside resorts.

 Verification